amazon-connect/amazon-connect-snippets/python/remote-control-center/README.md

 7. For the two Invoke AWS Lambda function blocks, update the target lambda function to the RetrieveConfigLambda function
 8. Save, publish, and route a phone number to the contact flow
 9. Test the contact flow for each of the available languages.
 After testing option 4 (Italian) notice how the prompts were automatically translated into Italian and then stored in the DynamoDB table
-10. Set the HOT_MESSAGE_FLAG configuration to 1 and test.
-Then set it to 2
+10. Navigate to the Amazon DynamoDB service and select the ConfigTable.
+Edit the item for the HOT_MESSAGE_FLAG configuration and set it to 1, save the item, and test.
+Then try setting it to 2.
+Notice how the behavior of the contact flow changed without having to make any modifications to the contact flow itself.
+When the flag is equal to 1, the HOT_MESSAGE configuration is played out before entering the main menu.
+When the flag is set to 2, the EMERGENCY_MESSAGE configuration is played out, and the caller is disconnected.
 11. Test modifying some of the language specific prompts within the DynamoDB console.
 Note, to change the English prompt, you must modify the "en" attribute and not the DefaultResponse

 ## Behaviors and upkeep